 - If you feel unwell, are displaying symptoms of Covid-19, or are self- isolating, please do not visit our offices.

 - Spending time with your loved one in our Chapel of Rest is still possible; but we ask that a maximum of two close members of the family visit at any one time.

-- Funeral Services should be regarded as private, to control the number of attendees.
+- Funeral services should be regarded as private, so that you are able to control the number of attendees.

 - Whether fixed or movable seating is available, social distancing applies.

 - Hymn singing is not permitted but recordings can be played.
 Six amateur musicians are permitted to perform if able to safely distance at the venue.

 - Hymn books have been removed from venues but we can still provide printed orders of service.

 - The service can be live-streamed from most Crematoria for those unable to attend.

 - A donation box can be made available at the service.
 Alternatively, we can reate an on-line giving page for you at www.memorygiving.com

 - Our limousines have screens fitted to separate mourners from their chauffeur - hand sanitiser is available.
 It is recommended that members of more than one household/support bubble travelling together should wear face coverings.